HomeDev GuideRecipesAPI Reference

 BLOB providers

-- Built-in BLOB provider for your specific hosting environment.
-Optimizely provides an implementation for Microsoft Azure.
-There are also an open source example for Amazon.
-This example is not actively maintained and not updated to CMS 13, but can serve as inspiration for an implementation on Amazon or other storage backend.
+• Built-in BLOB provider – Optimizely includes an implementation for Microsoft Azure.
+An open-source example for Amazon is also available.
+This example is not actively maintained or updated to CMS 13 but serves as inspiration for an implementation on Amazon or another storage backend.

 BLOB architecture